probe-lab/website/content.en/tools/_index.md

 the performance of their IPFS-hosted websites. `Tiros`-based experiments measure retrieval and rendering metrics of websites loaded over IPFS.
 It also measures and compares the IPFS metrics with their HTTPS counterparts.

 {{< button relref="/tiros" >}}Learn more{{< /button >}}

+## Data Provenance

+The data produced by the tools above is used to generate the majority of plots on this website.
+Some external sources of data such as metrics produced by
+IPFS gateway infrastructure are also aggregated and used in their own plots or as a supplement to existing ones.
+Each plot is defined in an open format that includes the underlying data sources and queries made to extract the view of the data.

+{{< button relref="/data" >}}Learn more{{< /button >}}